Last Updated on August 20, 2023 by Stefano

 One recommendation: if you buy fresh yeast try not to keep it for too long out of fridge.
 It degrades very easily.
 With the side effect that its fermenting power will be negatively affected.
 I suggest to keep the fresh yeast close to other cold ingredients you buy from grocery store or supermarket to reduce the risk of degradation.
 Also make sure to put it in the fridge as soon as possible.

 Is very easy to understand how to use fresh yeast for pizza.
 Take any Italian pizza recipe and just use it in the recommended dose.
 Either dissolving it first in water or directly in flour.
 If you need to use cold water there is no issue.
-However in this case I prefer (but is not mandatory)

 Active dry yeast